The intense blueberry flavor of wild blueberries paired with protein-rich edamame makes an energy-boosting smoothie!

 - Antioxidants—these little blues have twice the antioxidant capacity of cultivated blueberries.
 Research shows the potential health benefits of wild blueberries including gut health, brain health, and diabetes management.

-- Nutrition—one serving of wild blueberries (1 cup) has 8 times the manganese, 72% more fiber, and 32% less sugar than regular, cultivated blueberries.
+- Nutrition—one serving of wild blueberries (1 cup) has 72% more fiber and 32% less sugar than cultivated blueberries.

 - Heritage—wild blueberries are just that, they’re grown in the wild.
 Wild blueberries are not planted but rather occur naturally in barrens and fields in Maine and Eastern Canada that have been there for over 10,000 years!